Even when following a strict diet and consistent exercise, stubborn fat can be a source of frustration for many individuals.

 – Jennifer, Medical Aesthetician at SpaMedica

 On average, it takes 6-8 weeks for the body to process and eliminate the dead fat cells.
-The final results can take up to 6 months to be visible, with an average fat reduction of up to 27% in the treated area reported by patients.
+The final results can take up to 6 months to be visible, with an average fat loss of up to 27% in the treated area reported by patients.

-According to Allergan, up to 20-25% reduction in fat layer thickness is expected after a single session.
+According to Allergan, up to 20-25% reduction in body fat layer thickness is expected after a single session.

 Is CoolSculpting Safe?

 With claims of effective non-surgical fat reduction, the idea of CoolSculpting may seem too good to be true.

 The good news is, CoolSculpting, along with other cryolipolysis treatments, have been given the green light by the FDA and are considered safe for use.

 Studies conclude that, “cryolipolysis is a reliable and safe alternative to liposuction, with limited side effects.”